sal55/langs/assembler/readme.md

 These obj/exe modules take input from a set of 'ss' data objects created in the rest of the compiler, but this is not important just to get an idea of how obj/exe images are constructed (which is in a memory block, later written as a file).

-(Sources should be viewed with 4-character tabs.)
+(Sources should be viewed with 4-character tabs.
+Lines starting "!" are comments.
+Details on this language are elsewhere on this site, look for mfeatures.md, or just ask.)

 Some more notes about how this works: